 Despite its size and relatively low elevation (1,046 meters), Jurgow Ski has a great deal to offer a whole range of different abilities.
 The bulk of the runs are marketed as red pistes, but the intermediates at Jurgow are more like an Austrian blue.
-Meanwhile, the single black run is intermediate through-and-through.
+Meanwhile, the single black run is intermediate through and through.

-For the beginners there are some short, easy runs served by separate drag lifts on the edge of the resort.
+For beginners, there are some short, easy runs served by separate drag lifts on the edge of the resort.
 That all makes Jurgów Ski a great place to come for a quiet lesson away from the crowds of Kotelnica Białczańska, which is just up the road.
 All in, this one clocks up just under 5 kilometres of runs, with the longest coming in at 1,150 metres total.

 In terms of lifts, Jurgow boasts two individual chairlifts with a combined capacity of 4,800 people per hour.
 They transport skiers to the top station, from where it’s possible to ride a blue (part of the way), red or black down to the bottom station.
-The resort is made beginner friendly thanks to four separate drag lifts.
+The resort is made beginner-friendly thanks to four separate drag lifts.
 They also each allow for access to stand-alone practice areas and nursery zones.

 Jurgów Ski resort has its own partner ski school, Ski Plus.
 Choose them for lessons starting at 50 PLN.
 There are no cross-country tracks on offer.
-Most of the pistes have snow-making, allowing for a relatively long season that typically runs from late December to March.
+Most pistes have snow-making, allowing for a relatively long season that typically runs from late December to March.